 Camosun College

-Over on Vancouver Island, Camosun College offers training that goes beyond the classroom – more than 85 per cent of its courses and programs include experiential education and applied learning opportunities.
+Over on Vancouver Island, Camosun College offers training that goes beyond the classroom – more than 85 percent of its courses and programs include experiential education and applied learning opportunities.

 With two campuses in Victoria, Camosun’s popular certificate, diploma, and degree programs span a wide range of disciplines and industries, making it stand out from the many technology-focused colleges and training organizations.
 Programs of note include nursing, athletic therapy, environmental technology, criminal justice, bookkeeping, among many others.

 Through its School of Trades & Technology, Camosun is one of BC’s largest trades and technical training providers and offers Engineering Bridge programs in partnership with universities for technology diploma grads looking to continue their education toward a degree.
-The college’s recently opened Trades Education and Innovation Complex encompasses more than 250,000 square feet of classroom, lab and yard space at its Interurban campus, and is dedicated to the delivery of 20 different trades foundation and apprenticeship programs.
+The college’s Trades Education and Innovation Complex encompasses more than 250,000 square feet of classroom, lab and yard space at its Interurban campus, and is dedicated to the delivery of 20 different trades foundation and apprenticeship programs.

 Locations